mihir-gonsalves/finance-analyzer/README.md

 I haven't looked into it yet - but because a ledger is publicly available for all eyes, I'm assuming that it will be much easier to get access to API endpoints for crypto wallets.

-For now to avoid having to comply with Finra/SEC regulations - I will force users to manually download and upload their .csv transactions to the application.
-(FYI - the application is offline so there should be no room for security concerns).
+For now, to avoid having to comply with Finra/SEC regulations - I will force users to manually download and upload their .csv transactions to the application.

 To demonstrate automatic API connectivity - users will be able to connect their cryptocurrency wallets to the application.